-The 1008 seat Fox was the last theater to be constructed by 20th Century Fox before the United States v.
+The 1008 seat Fox was the last theater to be constructed by 20th Century Fox before the Supreme Court Case the United States v.
 Paramount Pictures, Inc. The case, also known as the Hollywood Antitrust Case of 1948, decreed that movie studios were no longer allowed to own theaters and hold exclusive rights on where the films they produced were shown.
 Even though they no longer owned the theater, 20th Century Fox often held sneak previews of upcoming films at the Fox so they could observe people’s reactions to the movies.
 The Fox also had a soundproof room dubbed the “cry room” so that people could bring babies to the movies without disturbing the other patrons.

 Hi Everyone!
 The blog is still technically on hiatus, but I wanted to announce that I’ll be co-hosting another photo workshop at the Victory Theatre in Holyoke, MA on June 27 with Matthew Christopher of Abandoned America.
 We’ve raised over $1,600 so far this year for the theater’s restoration effort.